hempiden/StockAnalysis/Instruction.md

 Now we get the CSV files store in our download folder destination.
 <img width="682" height="986" alt="image" src="https://github.com/user-attachments/assets/3d17497d-c866-4283-a2b5-c113ad090939" />

 Let's Performance loading data to staging data base.
 Now we need a staging database.
 Go to SSMS create a staging table with following script.
-A copy of this SQL script is available in ETL folder, named ".
+A copy of this SQL script is available in ETL folder, named "SQL_CreateStagingDB_Table.sql".

 ```
 USE master;